-Net income for 2019 was primarily attributable to net premiums earned, net realized investment gains, partially offset by operating expenses and losses and loss adjustment expenses, including catastrophe losses and unfavorable development on prior accident years' loss and loss adjustment expense reserves.
-The primary causes of the net income for the fourth quarter of 2019 were the increases in the fair values of the Company's fixed maturity and equity securities due to decreases in market interest rates and the overall improvement in equity markets.
+Net income for 2020 was primarily attributable to net premiums earned, net investment income, and net realized investment gains, partially offset by losses and loss adjustment expenses, including catastrophe losses and unfavorable development on prior accident years' loss and loss adjustment expense reserves, and operating expenses.
+Major factors contributing to net income for the fourth quarter of 2020 were underwriting profit and increases in the fair values of the Company's fixed maturity and equity securities due to the overall improvement in fixed maturity and equity markets.

-Net income for 2018 was primarily attributable to net premiums earned, net investment income and income tax benefit on pre-tax loss, partially offset by net realized investment losses, operating expenses and losses and loss adjustment expenses, including catastrophe losses and unfavorable development on prior accident years' loss and loss adjustment expense reserves.
-The primary causes of the net loss for the fourth quarter of 2018 were the decreases in the fair values of the Company's fixed maturity and equity securities due to the rising market interest rates and the overall decline in equity markets.
+Net income for 2019 was primarily attributable to net premiums earned, net realized investment gains, and net investment income, partially offset by operating expenses and losses and loss adjustment expenses, including catastrophe losses and unfavorable development on prior accident years' loss and loss adjustment expense reserves.
+Main factors contributing to net income for the fourth quarter of 2019 were the increases in the fair values of the Company's fixed maturity and equity securities due to decreases in market interest rates and the overall improvement in equity markets.